 Managed File Transfers

 In our information-based economy, organizations depend on the effective flow of information from both within and to the outside of the company.
 The qualification of effectiveness involves and includes success in key areas such as security, reliability, and timeliness of such processes.

 The recent wave of high visibility outages and failures has brought attention to a problem that happens all too frequently in IT, but is seldom reported on unless the failure impacts the general public.
-At the root of the problem, from a technical standpoint, is the IT Resources Gap, a problem about which we frequently write.
+At the root of the problem, from a technical standpoint, is the IT Skills Gap, a problem about which we frequently write.
 Computing economics have resulted in geometric growth in computing resources and availability of new and better applications at lower costs.
 But at the same time, IT budgets are showing little to no growth and IT staffing is lagging behind deployments as a result of insufficient budget and lack of available trained resources.

 Handling the flow of growing amounts of messy data from multiple sources throughout the enterprise is a complex process.
 Whether moving transactional data so that it can be reported upon, migrating application data from old systems to new ones, or integrating data from external suppliers or partners, the reliable management of data streams can present a challenge to IT organizations.
 Because these movements of data can be scheduled on a regular basis or executed based on specific triggers, ETL and data warehousing processes inherently lend themselves to automation.
 Automation brings a host of benefits to these processes including faster delivery times, improved productivity, reduced cost, decreased risk of error, and higher levels of data quality, among others.
 But the automation tools commonly available often don’t provide the flexibility that is needed for granular and end-to-end automation.
 For most organizations a different approach, a unified workload automation solution, is needed to achieve all the benefits that automation can provide.